Design by Maria Jansson Brygt @Micmarmik

 The stitches in the pictures are the stitches I crocheted (not what they count as).

 You can find the Zinnia square pattern instructions and pictures below on this page, as well as a downloadable PDF.
 I would recommend the web version on this page, because it has more pictures.
+To download the PDF pattern for the Zinnia square, please click here.
+If you prefer a shorter instruction without pictures, please click here.

 |Yarn||Scheepjes River Washed and Stone Washed – 78 % Cotton 22% Acrylic|